Eastern London Cemetery

-Eastern London Cemetery is a new cemetery in the East of London opening in 2018.
+Eastern London Cemetery is a cemetery in Greater London opened in 2018.

 The new cemetery will provide around 20,000 new burial plots for London, which has long been facing a critical shortage of burial space.

 Location

 The cemetery is in Rainham (London Borough of Havering) within the M25 motorway and is approximately 14 miles East of St Paul's Cathedral.